 Sure, but it will only delay the chew through of your wires.
 Squirrels aren’t easily deterred like that and will continue to harvest their little glass nuts anyway.

 “Place some pesticide on your roof and in your gutters.”

 Never a good idea.
 Using materials to poison, an animal should be the absolute last resort and considered after all other options have been exhausted.
 Also, placing toxic materials out can very easily have unintended consequences.
 Birds, raccoons, and all sorts of friendly critters can get into them, and that’s not only dangerously irresponsible, in some cases, it’s also against the law.
 Leave those kinds of applications to the certified professionals.

 So what CAN I do?

 Easy.
 Defer to the experts.
 Call the Wildlife team at Modern Pest Services, and let Modern take the stress and the hassle off your plate.
-Modern can safely and humanely remove wildlife like squirrels, and release them into remote areas, where they can do what squirrels do without wrecking anyone’s holiday plans.
+Modern can safely and humanely remove wildlife like squirrels.
+Our team will release them into remote areas, where they can do what squirrels do without wrecking anyone’s holiday plans.
 If more serious measures are needed, the Wildlife team has the knowledge, specialized equipment and the ability to handle the issue safely and responsibly.

 The holidays can be stressful enough without having to worry about the destruction of your decorations, or worse.
 Let the Pro’s handle it, be safe, and Happy Holidays!